Question: Hi HPA – just what exactly is the MCAT?

 Question: Should I take the MCAT in the spring of my junior year or can I wait until the summer after?
 I will have Physics in my junior year, so I don't know how that will affect my performance in March or April, but I understand that there are certain advantages to taking the test as early as possible and knowing your scores sooner.
 I want to apply to med school during the summer after junior year so I can go straight out of college.
 And if my score isn’t good, can I re-take it?

 Answer: You will be far enough along in Physics to do well on that portion of the test if you take the test in the spring, especially if you take a commercial MCAT prep class and study as you should, an hour or so per day for 3-4 months before the test with at least half-a-dozen practice tests.
-The main advantage to taking the test in the spring is that you will have your score when completing your AMCAS application in June.
-Generally speaking, in order to avoid having a late application, we advise you to take the test no later than the end of July during the summer you apply; however, the one disadvantage of taking the test any later than May is that you would be completing your AMCAS in June without knowing your MCAT score.
+The main advantage to taking the test in the spring is that you will have your score when completing your AMCAS (common application) in June.
+Generally speaking, in order to avoid having a late application, we advise you to take the test no later than the end of June during the summer you apply; however, the one disadvantage of taking the test any later than May is that you would be completing your AMCAS in June without knowing your MCAT score.
 Without an MCAT score, you would complete the AMCAS in June along with other applicants.
 When your MCAT score came back later in the summer, if it was surprisingly good or surprisingly poor, then you would log back into your online AMCAS application and add schools if need be (if you think your overall qualifications have changed).
-But to repeat: if you took the test in the spring, you wouldn’t need to worry about this because you would be completing your AMCAS knowing what your MCAT score is.
+But to repeat: if you took the test in the spring, you wouldn’t need to worry about this because you would be completing your application knowing what your MCAT score is.
 As for re-taking the test, you should strive to take the MCAT once.
-By and large, medical schools do not like you to take the test more than once, and some schools average together multiple scores (other schools do not average them, but they will see all scores from all administrations). ♦
+It is a difficult, stressful, expensive experience to take the exam and you're better served by studying well once and moving on to other activities that will improve your application than having to study twice.
+Medical school will see all scores from all administrations.

 III.
 MCAT in June if applying this year